Permitted Appliances in All Student Rooms:

-The following appliances are permitted in all student rooms: TVs, radios, clocks, stereos, fans, electric razors, hair dryers, refrigerators (not larger than 4 cubic feet), microwaves (not larger than 700 watts), single serve coffee makers with no open coil, hot water heater with no open coil and irons (with automatic shutoff).
+TVs, radios, clocks, stereos, fans, electric razors, hair dryers, refrigerators (not larger than 4 cubic feet), microwaves (not larger than 700 watts), heating pads, single serve coffee makers with no open coil, hot water heater with no open coil and irons (with automatic shutoff).

 The use or possession of any of the following appliances is prohibited in all residence hall areas: any item used for cooking that has an open coil; hot pots; coffee pots/coffee makers; hot plates; electric fry pans; oil fryers; and space heaters.

-The Department of Residence Life and Housing reserves the right to prohibit any appliance without advanced notice.
+The Department of Residence Life & Housing reserves the right to prohibit any appliance without advanced notice.

-- Posters/flyers/artwork, advertisements, decorations, and any other like materials may not be displayed in external facing windows and in public viewing areas (including windows and hallways) unless approved in advance by the Department of Residence Life and Housing
+- Posters/flyers/artwork, advertisements, decorations, and any other like materials may not be displayed in external facing windows and in public viewing areas (including windows and hallways) unless approved in advance by the Department of Residence Life & Housing.

 - Amplifiers and DJ equipment Extension cords and multi-plug outlets (power strips with surge protectors are permitted)